Friday, March 25, 2022

 Research has found that young children are ten times more likely to suffer from food allergies than adults.
 It is known that as we get older our internal system develops and becomes stronger.
-In turn, we are able to effectively block the absorption of certain ingredients in common foods that trigger allergies.
+In turn, we can effectively block the absorption of certain ingredients in common foods that trigger allergies.
 Often, children who are allergic to eggs, milk and wheat, outgrow their allergies by the time they become adults.
-However, some children who outgrown a certain allergy may develop a new allergy in its place.
+However, some children who have outgrown a certain allergy may develop a new allergy in its place.

 2. If you didn’t have allergies as a child, you won’t as an adult

 Many allergies begin in childhood and it is often thought that once you have made it to adulthood without any allergy, you cannot develop one.
-However, research has found that you can, in fact, develop allergies once you are an adult too.
+However, research has found that you can develop allergies once you are an adult too.
 Allergies can occur as you become older if you have changed your environment or are exposed to new allergens that you have not been in contact with before.
 In addition, it is also possible for you to overcome a specific allergy as a child and develop symptoms again as an adult.

 3. Natural foods are non-allergenic

 It is a myth that by limiting your diet to natural or organic foods, you will avoid food allergies.
-In fact, some of the most common food allergies stem from natural food sources.
+Some of the most common food allergies stem from natural food sources.
 Unprocessed foods, such as cow’s milk, peanuts, eggs, wheat, fish and shellfish account for a large percentage of allergic reactions.
 Allergies that are caused by natural foods can vary in severity; from mild symptoms (tingling and itching) to life-threatening reactions (breathing difficulties and a rapid heartbeat), they can develop in seconds or minutes.

-4. Mold allergies only occur indoors
+4. Mould allergies only occur indoors

 5. People who are allergic to pets are allergic to animal fur